“Sustainability is not just about caring for the environment, it’s also about caring for the society around you.”

 There is increasing demand for students with training and job skills for the green economy, and a widening array of sustainability-related careers to choose from.
 Sustainability studies seek to improve environmental health, social justice, economic development, and individual well-being through the integration of disciplinary perspectives from across the university.
-More than three hundred faculty members from fifty-five departments across the University research and teach on sustainability-related topics, ranging from materials science to racial equity.
+Nearly four hundred faculty members from fifty-five departments across the University research and teach on sustainability-related topics, ranging from materials science to racial equity.

 Auburn University’s Academic Sustainability Program supports and encourages learning, teaching, and research that incorporates sustainability principles in all academic units on campus, and works to enhance interaction between campus operations and academic activities in sustainability.
-In addition to maintaining a directory of affiliated faculty, we pursue this mission through four principle activities:
+We pursue this mission through four principle activities:

 - Oversight of the Interdisciplinary Minor in Sustainability Studies.